 - Be there for the "Women in Venture Capital" panel discussion.
 The panellists will discuss SME investing, career journeys, as well as gender diversity and inclusivity in the investment profession.

-- You seek to raise investment for your start-up and would like an opportunity to pitch to leading EIS fund managers such as Deepbridge Capital, Symvan Capital and Techstart Ventures.
+- You seek to raise investment for your start-up and would like an opportunity to pitch to leading EIS fund managers such as Deepbridge Capital and Symvan Capital.

 An impressive line-up of speakers.